10 Dating Profile Clichés (and What to Write Instead)

 1. “Good vibes only”

-When you see it: It can be shorthand for “I like positivity and positive people,” but it might also mean they avoid deeper conversations.
+When you see it: It can mean an obvious, “I like positivity and positive people,” but it might also mean they only want “easy emotions” and to avoid things like drama, deeper conversations, a serious relationship.

-If it’s in your profile: Keep the upbeat tone, but add depth: “I appreciate people who can keep things light, but still talk about real stuff when it matters.”
+If it’s in your profile: Remove it or replace it with something specific with depth like, “I appreciate people who can keep things light, but still talk about real stuff when it matters.”

 2. “Partner in crime”